hack-technicolor/hack-technicolor/docs/Hack Type 1&2.md

 ### Bank Planning (without firmware upgrade)

+We are now going to prepare an optimal bank planning for the same firmware version you have now booted.

 Run the following command to look at your Gateway's bank state:

 ```find /proc/banktable -type f -print -exec cat {} ';'```